-MHS 10 Services are interventions that aim to enhance an Individual's abilities to achieve developmentally appropriate tasks (competence), a positive sense of selfesteem, mastery, well-being, social inclusion, and strengthen their ability to cope with adversity.
+MHS 10 Services are interventions that aim to enhance an Individual's abilities to achieve developmentally appropriate tasks (competence), a positive sense of self-esteem, mastery, well-being, social inclusion, and strengthen their ability to cope with adversity.

-Services shall be trauma informed and support the expansion of Mental Health Promotion and Prevention by strengthening the determinants of mental health and wellness, including the development of health communities, individual skill development, improved social emotional competence, and decreasing risk factors associated with negative mental health outcomes, such as adverse childhood experiences.
+Services shall be trauma informed and support the expansion of Mental Health Promotion and Prevention by strengthening the determinants of mental health and wellness, including the development of healthy communities, individual skill development, improved social emotional competence, and decreasing risk factors associated with negative mental health outcomes, such as adverse childhood experiences and social determinants of health

-County shall prepare and submit to OHA for approval within 30 calendar days of the effective date of this Agreement, a written plan outlining how services as listed below will be provided using funds received through this Agreement.
+County shall prepare and submit to OHA for approval within 30 calendar days of the effective date of this Agreement, a written plan outlining how services or activities will be provided using funds received through this Agreement.